ShaiRnD/JSCrashCourse/README.md

 ## Acknowledgement

 Thanks to [@gabimor](https://github.com/gabimor) who was the main lecturer in this course and gave permission to share it with the world

-p.s: I was an instructor in this course